pcm32/cm2017/tutorial.md

 Duration: 10 minutes

-A quick walk through inside two cloud provider's web dashboard.
+A quick walk through inside two cloud provider's web dashboard/control panel, to give an idea of what can be done through them.

 ### OpenStack

+- Show volumes
+- Show flavours
 - Show instances
-- Show flavours
 - Show networks
-- Talk about amazon and Google dashboard

 ### Amazon